Arsham-dev/TicTacToe/README.md

 ## Installation

-First of all this bot is depend on nodejs.
+First of all this service is depend on nodejs.
 For working with this bot you need to install nodejs.

 Install package: